jbx-protocol/juice-docs-v1/protocol/contracts/or-payment-terminals/jbethpaymentterminalstore/write/recordpaymentfrom.md

     require(!fundingCycle.payPaused(), '0x3b: PAUSED');
     ```

-4. Create a variable where a pay delegate will be saved to if there is one.
+4. Create a variable where a pay delegate will be saved if there is one.
 This pay delegate will later have it's method called if it exists.

     ```solidity
     // Save a reference to the delegate to use.